Certora/vscode-certora-prover/README.md

 ### Logs & Notifications

 Every time you start a verification, the extension creates a new log file and stores it in the `certora-logs` subfolder.
-Notifications will be presented on the verification completion or in case of an error (in such a case, you will get a link to a related log file).
+Notifications will be presented on the verification completion or in case of an error (in such a case, you will get a link to the related log file).

-If you have any questions about the tool and how to set it up for your needs, see our FAQ: https://www.certora.com/#FAQ You can also contact us by email: [support@certora.com](support@certora.com).
+If you have any questions about the tool and how to set it up for your needs, see our FAQ: https://www.certora.com/#FAQ.
+You can also contact us by email: [support@certora.com](support@certora.com).